 Prior to founding Channel One in 1978, Mr. Hopengarten spent six years with Harbridge House, the multi-national management consulting firm.
 While at Harbridge House, he worked projects for, among others, John Deere, the National Science Foundation, Allstate, Volvo, Fiji Sugar Corporation, Volkswagen, the U.S. Navy, Xerox, and the Massachusetts Consumer's Council.

 Mr. Hopengarten is a graduate of Colby College (A.B., economics), Waterville, Maine, where he was the chief engineer of the college radio station, WMHB.
 While creating Channel One, Mr. Hopengarten taught Business Law, as well as Marketing, as an Associate Professor at Colby.
 He received his J.D. from the Boston College Law School.
 He is a member of the Bar only in the District of Columbia (where he was Law Clerk to the Chairman of the Federal Trade Commission), and Maine.
 In addition, he is admitted to the U.S Court of Appeals for the D.C.
 Circuit, the Third Circuit Court of Appeals, and the Supreme Court of the United States.
 He has been admitted pro hac vice (for a particular case) in New Jersey and Ohio, and he has appeared in Texas.
 He is also a member of the Federal Communications Bar Association.
 He graduated from the Harvard Business School (M.B.A.).

 Holder of an FCC amateur extra class license since 1975, as K1VR, Mr. Hopengarten received his first FCC license in 1956.
 A Life member of the ARRL, the national association for amateur radio, he serves as a Volunteer Counsel.
+In 2018, he was elected to the ARRL Board of Directors.
 He is also a member of the Radio Club of America.

 Mr. Hopengarten enjoys speaking French, but notices that his accent is better after one glass of wine.
 Make that two glasses of wine.
 He can also stumble about in Spanish and German (though he employs a noticeably American syntax when speaking German).

 Actually, he's much better at Morse Code.